-1171--Teen Superintendents- 4 positions available in the Animal Science Exhibit Areas (Dairy, Horse, Livestock, Poultry/Rabbits), 1 in the Cooperative Extension/4-H Building and 1 in the Snack Bar.
-For youth who have reached their 16th birthday by August 30th and not passed their 19th birthday by that date.
+1171--Teen Superintendents - Up to 2 positions available in the Animal Science Exhibit Areas, 1 in the Cooperative Extension/4-H Building and 1 in the Snack Bar.
+For youth who have reached their 16th birthday by August 27th and not passed their 19th birthday by that date.
 Application included in the 4-H exhibitor book and due to the 4-H office by August 1st.
 Selected individuals must be available for at least 21 hours throughout the Fair Week to assist staff with fair activities and/or animal shows, coordinate teen leaders, errands and paperwork.
-Awards-Excellent, \$84.00; Good, \$73.00; Worthy, \$60.00.
+Awards -- Excellent, \$84.00; Good, \$73.00; Worthy, \$60.00.

-4-H Cloverbud - Non-Animal Exhibit
+SECTION XV - 4-H Cloverbud - Non-Animal Exhibit